matpalm/drivebot/README.md

 for more general info see [the blog post](http://matpalm.com/blog/drivebot/)

+for more advanced RL experiments (with less of a focus on sim-real transfer learning) see [cartpoleplusplus](https://github.com/matpalm/cartpoleplusplus)

 ## building drivebot ROS package

 drivebot has two ROS specific components that need to be built.